We’re hosting a debate between the two Michigan Congressional District 2 candidates and a Meet and Greet for two more.

 Jenna Woller

-We have a campaign office…
+We have a campaign headquarters office…

 But it isn’t free.